 1. As a cold compress.

 Got tired eyes, bruises, or sunburn?
 Bee stings or mosquito bites?
 Did your child just get a shot at the doctor’s but the free lollipop wasn’t consolation enough?
-Apply a cool, moist tea bag to these kinds of affected areas on the skin to get soothing relief and quicker healing.
+Apply a cool, moist tea bag made from black tea to these kinds of affected areas on the skin to get soothing relief and quicker healing.

 2. As a hot compress.

 Trying to get rid of pinkeye, canker sores or fever blisters?
 Or maybe a plantar wart smack dab in the middle of the sole of your right foot?
 Warm, wet tea bags can draw out the infections.

 For more delicate, Persian or Oriental carpets, sprinkle almost-dry tea leaves on the carpet, and then sweep them away when dry.
 Tea leaves on more heavy-duty carpets can be vacuumed.

 4. To take a flavored bath.

 Treat your skin as you would your taste buds, in the bathtub.
 Give your bath salts a run for their money by running the bath water over several used tea bags.
 You’ll have yourself an aromatic, skin-softening soak in no time.

 Cultivate your healthy plants and bring your dying ones back to life by breaking open a soaked tea bag and disseminating the contents over the soil.
 Roses and ferns do especially well with the acidic tannins found in black tea.

 Don’t have a garden?
 Add the used tea leaves to your enrich your compost pile – and if you don’t have that, make one.
 (Remember to take the staples out of the tea bag, if there are any.)